 Steve Scipelt of Amended Surfaces in Cincinnati, Ohio, spent most of his time going back and forth between the flagstone overlay and microtoppings workshops.
 He says he’s new to concrete, still getting his company name and logo pinned down, and plans to launch next year.
 In the meantime, he wants to learn all he can.

 A Cincinnati firefighter for the past 36 years, “I’m learning so much from the best of the best here,” he says.
 “You just can’t get this from anywhere else.”

-His biggest take away from the show was the realization that there were so many things that could be done with concrete.
+His biggest take away from the show was the realization that there you can do so many things with concrete.
 “The opportunities are endless,” he says.